Thursday, November 30, 2023

 I track when and where, the year, the title, the date, the location and well about 10 other metrics.
 Yeah I know, I'd be better to try and focus on poetry. (or vice versa).
 I only write in pencil and in longhand and only add poems to the spreadsheet after they have been transcribed into a Doc.
 I tend to cycle through no punctuation or some punctuation, perhaps even full punctuation.
 I think the cadence / the inflection one hears in the mind makes or breaks the poem, irregardless to punctuation or lack thereof.

 It's not over since then the process of drafts, the bad and the ugly are easy - one leaves them alone.
 The good however iterate themselves.
-Years ago I was amazed to learn that the great Stanley Kunitz cycled through as many as a hundred drafts before he was happy.

 Back to Paul Valéry;-